 Ondrej completed his undergraduate studies in Psychology and Marketing at University of Aberystwyth, Wales.
 As part of his studies, he spent a year working as a research assistant at California Institute of Technology in the lab of Professor John O’Doherty, focusing on research into neural basis of decision-making and learning.
 From 2014, he worked as a research assistant at Functional Magnetic Resonance Imaging of the Brain Centre (FMRIB) at University of Oxford under supervision of Dr. Sonia Bishop, investigating the effects of affective disorders on human learning and decision-making.
-In 2015, Ondrej started his doctoral work focusing on choices and learning involving negative prospects under supervision of Dr. Katja Wiech and Dr. Rafal Bogacz.
+In 2015, Ondrej started his doctoral work focusing on computational modelling of aversive learning under supervision of Dr. Katja Wiech and Dr. Rafal Bogacz.
+In 2018, he spent several months at the Max Planck Institute for Human Development, Berlin, where he worked with Dr. Nicolas Schuck on a project investigating the role of environmental statistics on state learning.

 DPhil Student in Clinical Neuroscience